 In order to protect the people on board, such a material seemed like the perfect solution for missions at sea.
 However, in the present time, people who served in the U.S. military and more so than others those who reported for duty in the Navy started to frequently come forth speaking about their health having been severely damaged by their time working in asbestos-polluted spaces.

-Beginning with the 1970s, asbestos was classified as a hazardous substance and its use was severely restricted in the United States and banned in the majority of the civilized countries around the world.
-One of the consequence of this was that orders were given for Navy ships to be cleared of asbestos products, and while the initiative is to be appreciated, it does not do much for people in service that had already been exposed to it.
+Beginning with the 1970s, asbestos was classified as a hazardous substance and its use was severely restricted in the United States and banned in the majority of civilized countries around the world.
+One of the consequences of this was that orders were given for Navy ships to be cleared of asbestos products, and while the initiative is to be appreciated, it does not do much for people in service who have already been exposed to it.

 Have You Been Exposed to Asbestos on the USS Elkhorn (AOG-7)?

-If you are affected by an asbestos-related disease, we can help you with valid information about the exposure to the toxic mineral.
-We can also put you in touch with lawyers who can help you file an asbestos claim, if that is what you intend to do.
-Call us at 760.621.6147 for more information.
+If you are affected by a malignant asbestos-related disease, we can help you with valid information about exposure to the toxic mineral.
+We can also put you in touch with lawyers who can help you file an asbestos claim if that is what you intend to do.